rhatgadkar/MatchmakingTicTacToe/README.md

-TicTacToe game.
-Currently supports 2 player functionality.
+Networked matchmaking TicTacToe game.
+Pairs of players automatically get matched to a game.